gatsbyjs/gatsby/docs/blog/2019-05-20-cli-error-redesign/index.md

 The CLI is the main entry point and interface people have (currently) for Gatsby.
 Everyone sees it!
 So it has a huge influence on people’s experience of Gatsby.

-We’re going to create a CLI style guide and then implement that style guide, which includes redesigning error messages, introducing `gatsby --quiet` as a default mode and make more extensive use of `gatsby --verbose` flag.
-To make the CLI easier to design and improve, we’ll implement Ink.
+We’re going to create a CLI style guide and then implement that style guide, which includes redesigning error messages, introducing `gatsby --quiet` as a default mode and make more extensive use of the `gatsby --verbose` flag.
+To make the CLI easier to design and improve, we’ll implement [Ink](https://github.com/vadimdemedes/ink).
 To optimize the CLI design, we’ll use the data being collected through our telemetry setup, which collects data about CLI usage (opt out is possible).

 ## What did we learn?